Sydney Opera House: History

-Construction history

-Origins
+Origins of the project

+Site selection

-Planning,began in the late 1940s when Eugene Goossens, the Director of the New South Wales State Conservatorium of Music, lobbied for a suitable venue for large theatrical productions.
+Planning began in the late 1940s when Eugene Goossens, the Director of the New South Wales State Conservatorium of Music, lobbied for a suitable venue for large theatrical productions.
 The normal venue for such productions, the Sydney Town Hall, was not considered large enough.
 By 1954, Goossens succeeded in gaining the support of New South Wales Premier Joseph Cahill, who called for designs for a dedicated opera house.
-It was also Goossens who insisted that Bennelong Point be the site: Cahill had wanted it to be on or near Wynyard Railway Station in the northwest of the central business district.
+It was also Goossens who insisted that Bennelong Point be the site: Cahill had wanted it to be on or near Wynyard railway station in the northwest of the central business district.

+Architecture competition 1955–1957

-An international design competition was launched by Cahill on 13 September 1955 and received 233 entries, representing architects from 32 countries.
+An international design competition with a grand prize of 5,000 Australian pounds was launched by Cahill on 13 September 1955 and received 233 entries, representing architects from 32 countries.
 The criteria specified a large hall seating 3,000 and a small hall for 1,200 people, each to be designed for different uses, including full-scale operas, orchestral and choral concerts, mass meetings, lectures, ballet performances, and other presentations.

+The jury for the competition were: Professor Henry Ashworth (University of Sydney), Cobden Parkes (New South Wales Government Architect); Professor Leslie Martin (Professor of Architecture of Cambridge University and architect of Royal Festival Hall 1951) and Finnish-American architect Eero Saarinen.

-The winner, announced in 1957, was Danish architect Jørn Utzon.
-Utzon's design was rescued by Finnish-American architect Eero Saarinen from a final cut of 30 rejects.
+The winner, announced in Sydney on 29 January 1957, was Danish architect Jørn Utzon.
+Saarinen selected Utzon's distinctive design from a final cut of 30 rejects.
+Utzon's design was inspired by natural shapes, most notably those of bird wings, clouds, shells, walnuts, rivers and palm leaves.

 The runner-up was a Philadelphia-based team assembled by Robert Geddes and George Qualls, both teaching at the University of Pennsylvania School of Design.
 They brought together a band of Penn faculty and friends from Philadelphia architectural offices, including Melvin Brecher, Warren Cunningham, Joseph Marzella, Walter Wiseman, and Leon Loschetter.
 Geddes, Brecher, Qualls, and Cunningham went on to found the firm GBQC Architects.
-The grand prize was 5,000 Australian pounds.

 Utzon visited Sydney in 1957 to help supervise the project.
 His office moved to Palm Beach, Sydney in February 1963.

 Utzon received the Pritzker Architecture Prize, architecture's highest honour, in 2003.
 The Pritzker Prize citation read:

-Design and construction
+Design development and construction timeline

+Preparation of site

 The Fort Macquarie Tram Depot, occupying the site at the time of these plans, was demolished in 1958 and construction began in March 1959.
-It was built in four stages: stage I (1957–1959) was planning out the building; stage II (1959–1963) consisted of building the upper podium; stage III (1963–1967) the construction of the outer shells; stage IV (1967–1973) interior design and construction.
+The Opera House was built in four stages: stage I (1957–1959) was planning out the building; stage II (1959–1963) consisted of building the upper podium; stage III (1963–1967) the construction of the outer shells, based upon the image of whales breaching the water; stage IV (1967–1973) interior design and construction.